microsoft/PartsUnlimited/docs/HOL-Advanced_Feature_Flag_for_Web_Applications/README.md

 **Step 3.** Now log in with any account.

-Or aternatively you can use the administrator account.
-This can be found in config.json.
+Or alternatively you can use the administrator account.
+This can be found in `.\PartsUnlimited\src\PartsUnlimitedWebsite\config.json`.

 ```json
 "AdminRole": {